These are the largest spoon fork silver pieces which I own. They are

 Below the snake is another undefined person above some type of shield

-and another smaller profile below
+and a another smaller profile below

 Above the bowl are two figures in a reclining position.
 The left